DEGREES OF FREEDOM-2

 ‘ df ‘

 Degrees of freedom are an important concept in mechanics.
-It is widely used
+Robotics and kinematics use these widely.

 STRUCTURE : WHICH HAS NO MOTION